Iwate Prefecture: Natural disasters

 In 1905, there was again a massive crop failure due to heavy rain and cold leading to famine in 1906.
 People were reduced to eating straw, acorns and roots.

 In 1919, a small eruption occurred at Nishi-Iwate.

 On 3 March 1933, a magnitude 8.1 earthquake struck offshore killing 3,008 people and destroying 7,479 homes.
 This is the fifth worst earthquake in Japan since 1923.

 Small explosions shook Mt.
 Iwate throughout 1934 and 1935.

 In August 1957, there was volcanic activity on Mt.
 Kurikoma.

 There was volcanic activity on Mt.
 Akita-Komagatake from September to December 1970 with lava flows visible from Morioka.

 In 2003, earthquakes struck on 26 May (M7.0 off the coast of Kesennuma, Miyagi Prefecture), 25 July (three jolts of M5.5, 6.2 and 5.3 in southern Iwate) and 26 September (M8.3 in Hokkaido but strongly felt in Iwate).

 At 8:43 am on 14 June 2008, Iwate was struck by a 7.2 magnitude earthquake.
 The epicenter was about 8 km underground in Ichinoseki City.
 Thirteen deaths were reported and massive landshifts occurred in Northern Miyagi and Southern Iwate.

 On Friday, 11 March 2011, a magnitude 9.0 earthquake hit this area, triggering a large tsunami and extensive damage.
 The highest run up of water was measured at over 38 m.
 The disaster destroyed 9,672 of the prefecture's fishing vessels, damaged 108 of 111 ports, wiped out nearly all of the prefecture's fish processing centers, and caused ¥371.5 billion in damage to the prefecture's fishing industry.

+On 26 February 2025, a wildfire began to the southeast of Ōfunato, becoming Japan's largest fire in over 50 years.
+The fire grew to cover 2,900 ha (7,200 acres), damaged at least 78 buildings, and forced thousands to evacuate.
+It was declared contained on 9 March.